christianhansenx/rpi-ds18b20-temperature-logger/README.md

 Some of the connections to th RPI is using [tmux](https://github.com/tmux/tmux/wiki) terminal on the RPI.
 There is no need to install it - it will be done automatic from the tools commands.

+When running tmux from tools terminal, it can be stopped by pressing **enter** key.

 ## TODO

 - Use SQL